 Danielle began performing as “Dr. Comedian” attending open mics and performing stand-up comedy in Spring 2014, after a teacher said she looked kind of sad and people in high school told her she “looked kind of chubby,” she ran with the suggestion.
 Radio is her primary

 coping mechanism comedy outlet.
 As an autistic woman, she learned body language from watching movies, especially Clerks 2.
-Through work in The Best Medicine, she aims to both reach and teach others that the world sucks sometimes – but you don’t, and you can overcome the stuff life throws at you with the right help.
+Through work in The Best Medicine, she aims to both reach and teach others that the world sucks sometimes – but you don’t, and with the right help, you can overcome the stuff life throws at you.

 Dr. Comedian, previously known as Danielle Ryer (as she’s yet to change her name to “Dr. Comedian” legally) grew up in South Jersey.
 She began her time on earth approximately 20-something years ago, but what brought her here she can’t quite remember.
 It might have involved copious amounts of alcohol, or someone forgetting to take a right turn at Jupiter.